aomop/MacroIBI/README.md

 1. Provide a wetland name and sampling date when prompted.
 2. Search and add taxa using the selection input; counts can be edited directly in the group tables.
+3. Verify taxonomy
-3. View updated metrics in the *Metrics* section.
+4. View updated metrics in the *Results* section.
-4. Enable auto-save to periodically persist your work, or upload a saved CSV to resume.
+5. Enable auto-save to periodically persist your work, or upload a saved CSV to resume.
-5. Download raw data or reports from the *Results* section.
+6. Download raw data or automatically generate a report.

-## Performance & Ops

-TODO

-## Security & Privacy

-TODO

 ## Troubleshooting